 Miami VA Medical Center

-The Miami VA Medical Center caters to the military veteran population and their dependents, providing exposure to some of the unique medical and psychiatric conditions prevalent in our patient population as well as universally applicable principles of primary care.
-Each patient at the VA is assigned not only to a primary care provider, but to a teamlet in a Patient Aligned Care Team (PACT), which includes an attending, resident physicians, RN, LPN, and clerk who function as unit.
-Also available to work directly with residents and patients within the clinic are a clinical pharmacist, a social worker, a psychologist, and a nutritionist.
-The PACT serves to coordinate care, ensure access to care and continuity, and provide opportunities for panel management and process improvement using quality indicators.
-We believe the PACT model provides a medical home for our patients and affords trainees an exceptional opportunity to become fully integrated into a team where each member practices at the top of his/her license, providing high quality patient-centered care.
+The Miami VA Medical Center caters to the military veteran population and their dependents, providing exposure to some of the unique medical conditions prevalent in our patient population as well as universally applicable principles of primary care.
+Each patient at the VA is assigned to a teamlet in a Patient Aligned Care Team (PACT), which includes an attending, residents, an RN, LPN, and a clerk who function as an interdisciplinary unit.
+The PACT medical home model serves to coordinate care, ensure access to care and continuity, and provide opportunities for panel management and process improvement using quality indicators.

 The ambulatory clinic at the University of Miami Hospital and Clinics is a resident-faculty practice created in 2010.
 Four interns join the practice group each year and are fully integrated with the faculty and staff as partners.
 The goal is to expose interns and residents to the world of private practice.
 Our patient population consists primarily of adults with private insurance, Medicare or Medicaid.
 Residents are incorporated into patient care teams consisting of 2 attendings , 4 residents/interns, and 1 medical assistant.
 The residents manage a panel of patients, learn how to navigate the “world of insurance”, and explore new innovations in health care.
 We prepare residents for what we believe is the future of medicine by providing opportunities to integrate quality indicators, process improvement and population health management into routine patient care.